Post-COVID-19 tax planning: what can I do to mitigate tax rises?

 Inheritance tax (IHT)

-This is a particularly unpopular tax for Conservative governments, so any changes would be problematic.
-The seven-year rule of potentially exempt transfers, where gifting to others can avoid IHT, could be attacked, through the introduction of a charge on lifetime gifts, although this would be complicated and potentially difficult for HMRC to monitor and collect.
-Decreasing the nil-rate band or increasing the IHT rate are also possibilities and much easier to collect.
+The seven-year rule of potentially exempt transfers, where gifting to others can avoid IHT, could have been attacked by introducing a charge on lifetime gifts.
+However, this would have been complicated and potentially difficult for HMRC to monitor and collect.
+Further down the line, increasing the IHT rate is a possibility – and much easier to collect.

-Will income tax, NI and VAT also rise?
+Will NI and VAT eventually rise as well?

 We believe so.
 Here are our predictions: